LibertyDSNP/spec/pages/DSNP/AttributeSets.md

 # Attribute Sets

 Attribute sets are sender-controlled data, associated with DSNP users (self or others), DSNP content, or any other content (original or not) that has a public URL.
-Attribute sets have a cryptographically authenticated creator, and a subject, i.e. the entity being described (which may be the same).
+Attribute sets have a cryptographically authenticated creator, and a subject (the entity being described), which may be the same.
 Attribute data can be published as a DSNP Announcement for all to see, or only revealed on demand, and may be represented by simple or complex data types.
 Attribute sets can be tombstoned.

 ## Announcement Types